mjhea0/running-mate/README.md

 print(generate_feature_stats_summary_report("mate-name"))
 ```

+Have batch or real-time needs?
+Get in contact to see an example.

 ## Examples

 The basic example project, found in "examples/basic", uses `TerminalAlertTarget`, for outputting alerts to the terminal, and `AlertWebhookTarget`, for sending alerts to `http://localhost:5000/hook`.